tag/msis-prep/docs/it_controls.md

 [^5]: Retrieved from the website of Old Dominion University.
 [^6]: The official website of COSO.
 [^7]: Retrieved from the official website of ISACA, the organization that created COBIT.
-[^8]: Retrieved from [*Simplilearn*](https://www.simplilearn.com/?&utm_source=google&utm_medium=cpc&utm_term=simplelearn&utm_content=467562499565&utm_device=c&utm_campaign=Search-Brand-Exact-US-AllDevice-adgroup-brand-simplelearn&gclid=CjwKCAjww5r8BRB6EiwArcckC025oPLwru1MLFCxiPibNCQzh0WrjEa7KU31tt8yY8FjdCOQiS-ZThoC5uAQAvD_BwE), one of the world’s leading providers of online training for Digital Marketing, AI and Machine Learning, Cloud Computing, Project Management, Data Science, IT, Software Development, and many other emerging technologies.
+[^8]: Retrieved from [*Simplilearn*](https://www.simplilearn.com/?&utm_source=google&utm_medium=cpc&utm_term=simplelearn&utm_content=467562499565&utm_device=c&utm_campaign=Search-Brand-Exact-US-AllDevice-adgroup-brand-simplelearn&gclid=CjwKCAjww5r8BRB6EiwArcckC025oPLwru1MLFCxiPibNCQzh0WrjEa7KU31tt8yY8FjdCOQiS-ZThoC5uAQAvD_BwE), a providers of online training for emerging technologies like Digital Marketing, AI and Machine Learning, Cloud Computing, etc.
 [^9]: Retrieved from *[Good e-Learning](www.goodelearning.com)*.
-Good e-learning is the leading provider of online training for business and IT professionals around the world.
+Good e-learning is a provider of online training for business and IT professionals around the world.
 [^10]:Retrieved from the blog of *Joe the IT Guy*.
 He works for [*SysAid Technologies*](https://www.sysaid.com/), an international company founded in 2002 that develops and provides IT Service Management software.
 [^11]: Retrieved from [*Reciprocity*](https://reciprocitylabs.com/), a computer software company that specialized in IT risk and compliance management.